-To show proficiency of the skills in this standard, a student reads or has read to him/her a wide variety of literary texts representing diverse cultures, which may include but are not limited to fables, folktales, realistic fiction, historical fiction, plays, and poems.
-To meet the demands of this standard, whether a student is reading or being read to, the texts must be age-appropriate and sufficiently complex to serve as a source of important details.
+To show proficiency of the skills in this standard, a student reads or has read to him/her a wide variety of informational texts representing diverse cultures, which may include but are not limited to expository and narrative structures and types such as trade books, magazines, multimedia resources, and functional texts.

+To meet the demands of this standard, whether a student is reading or being read to, the texts must be ageappropriate and sufficiently complex to serve as a source of important information.

-The more independent first grader uses reading strategies, pinpoints important details to answer questions posed by the teacher or classmates, and uses those important details to phrase his/her own questions to better understand a text
+The more independent first grader uses reading strategies, pinpoints important information to answer questions posed by the teacher or classmates and uses that important information to phrase his/her own questions to better understand a text.

-Grade Two- Ask and answer such questions as who, what, where, when, and how to demonstrate understanding in a text.
+Grade Two - Ask and answer such questions as who, what, where, when, why, and how to demonstrate understanding of key ideas in a text.

-To show proficiency of the skills in this standard, a student reads age-appropriate, sufficiently complex literary texts representing diverse cultures from an ever-broadening range of genres.
+To show proficiency of the skills in this standard, a student reads age-appropriate, sufficiently complex informational texts representing diverse cultures from an ever-broadening range of genres.
 Expanding upon previously learned reading strategies, a student asks and answers questions that pointedly show knowledge of the function of the interrogative pronouns: who, what, where, when, and how.
 The increasingly independent second grader forms questions and answers them to show that questions beginning with who refer to a person, animal, etc..; questions beginning with what refer to an item, an idea...etc.; questions beginning with when refer to time; and questions beginning with how refer to process.
 Finally, the asking and answering of questions based upon source/text reveals the student's basic comprehension of the text.